andrasq/node-qibl/README.md

 reusing, gathered into a single place.
 Most are pretty efficient, at times faster even than the equivalent built-in.

+If using the code cut-and-paste, include a comment line identifying the qibl source version that it came from, e.g.

+    // adapted from qibl@1.4.0
+    function subsample() { ... }

 To run the tests, check out the repo.

     qibl = require('qibl');

+Topics:
+- Objects
+- Strings
+- Arrays and Buffers
+- Functions

 API